A Client Guide to Birth Injury Claims

 Making a formal complaint to the hospital

-The Legal Services Commission require a formal complaint to be made and investigated before legal aid is applied for, in cases where the damages are unlikely to exceed £10,000.
+The investigation of birth injuries is often eligible for public funding, but the Legal Aid Agency require a formal complaint to be made and investigated before legal aid is applied for in cases where the damages are unlikely to exceed £10,000.

 Appointing a litigation friend